English, Minors in

 - Professors are dedicated teachers and active scholars with deep expertise in their fields.

-- Curriculum is diverse, introducing students to a multitude of cultures and perspectives.
+- The curriculum is diverse, introducing students to a multitude of cultures and perspectives.

 - The secondary education program is nationally accredited and recognized by the National Council of Teachers of English (NCTE) and the Council for the Accreditation of Educator Preparation (CAEP).